Home » Internal Business Signature Files?

 Internal email communication signature files.

-Should you have a different signature file for internal communications versus more formal emails with customers, partners and associates?
-Most definitely.
+Should you have a different signature file for internal communications versus more formal emails with customers, partners, and associates?
+Why not?
+It’s an opportunity to customize the communication, and in business, that is always a good thing.

-Your coworkers do not need your phone number, contact information or alphabet soup designations in every communication they exchange with you.
+Your coworkers do not need your phone number, contact information, or alphabet soup designations to communicate with you.
 They already know all that.

-Especially with more working at home and relying heavily on email communications, there is no reason to include all that fluff.
-All you need is a signature file with your sign-off and name.
+Especially with more contacts working at home and relying heavily on email communications, there is no reason to include all that fluff.
+You need a signature file with your sign-off and name for those you communicate with a lot.

-Most folks just setup and use one signature file with all their contact information appended to every email they send.
-I don’t think they are lazy, rather they don’t know they can have more than one signature file.
+Most emailers use the same signature file with all their contact information appended to every email they send.
+I don’t think they are lazy; instead, they don’t know they can have more than one signature file and the opportunity to do so.

 Tone, Intent, Formality